Dutch Oven Accessories for Cast Iron Cooking

 Cooking with Your Dutch Oven – Safely

-When using a hot Dutch oven, especially when camping and open flames, for me safety is always the first priority.
-To achieve this purchasing good quality Dutch oven or roaster oven with large loop handles along with tools and utensils which allow you to safely remove a hot lid and move the ovens around is the first step.
+When using a hot Dutch oven, especially when camping and open flames, safety is always the priority.
+To achieve this, purchase a good quality Dutch oven or roaster oven with large loop handles along with tools and utensils that allow you to remove a hot lid and move the ovens around safely is the first step.

-The second is to protect your own skin from an open flame and hot cast iron.
-This can be achieved by long leather gloves and protective clothing which could include a protective apron.
-Also safe footwear.
+The second is to protect your skin from an open flame and hot cast iron.
+This can be achieved by long leather gloves and protective clothing, including a protective apron.
+Also, safe footwear.
 How hot can a Dutch oven get?

 2. Dutch Oven Lid Lifter

-A lid lifter or lid holder (also known as a Dutch oven hook) is an absolute necessity because Dutch oven lids get really hot and they are really heavy.
+A lid lifter or lid holder (also known as a Dutch oven hook) is necessary because Dutch oven lids get hot and are heavy.

-You also need to be in control when lifting the lid because you do not want ash from your coals falling into your meal.
+You must also be in control when lifting the lid because you do not want ash from your coals falling into your meal.

 Using a lid lifter will give you control over any swaying.